 What Talos Does That NixOS Won’t

-• No drift: You literally cannot make undocumented changes
+- No drift: you literally cannot make an undocumented change

-• Forced discipline: Every change goes through config → API → apply
+- Forced discipline: every change goes through config, then API, then apply

-• Simpler mental model: The node is the config, nothing else
+- Simpler mental model: the node is the config, full stop

 The Trade-off

-If your nodes only run Kubernetes workloads, Talos’s restrictions prevent mistakes.
-If your nodes need to do more, NixOS’s flexibility is necessary.
+If your nodes only ever run Kubernetes workloads, Talos’s walls stop you making mistakes.
+If your nodes need to do more than that, the same walls become a cage and NixOS’s flexibility is the answer.

 Upgrade and Rollback